Bhashit/bhashit.github.io/_posts/2015-05-14-no-retirement.markdown

 ## Footnotes

 [^1]: If you haven't seen [that video][amar-bose] yet, I highly
     recommend you do so.
-For one, Amar Bose is one those ultimate geeks.
+For one, Amar Bose is one ultimate nerd.
 The reflections are priceless.
 It's actually so good, I was tempted to take that entire course in acoustics.
 You can ignore the first few minutes probably where he does a demo of an acoustics problem.
 The rest is, I repeat, priceless.